Hakesh0/Kioptrix-Level-1/README.md

 2. `kioptrix_port_scan.md`: Detailed explanation of port scanning using `nmap`, including commands for scanning for open ports and service enumeration.
 3. `kioptrix_vulnerability_scan.md`: Detailed explanation of vulnerability scanning using `nikto`, including commands for finding vulnerabilities in the target machine.
 4. `kioptrix_directory_brute_forcing.md`: Detailed explanation of directory brute-forcing using `dirbuster`, including commands for finding all possible files and directories on the target machine.
+5. `kioptrix_smb_enum.md`: Detailed explanation of SMB enumeration, including commands for identifying the SMB version and connecting to SMB shares.
+6. `kioptrix_ssh_connection.md`: Detailed explanation of SSH connection attempts, including methods to connect and potential issues encountered.

 ## Why it's used
 - `arp-scan` and `netdiscover` are used to discover the IP address of the Kioptrix machine within the network.
 - `nmap` is used for detailed port scanning and service enumeration, providing valuable information about the target machine's vulnerabilities.
 - `nikto` is used to perform a vulnerability scan and find different types of vulnerabilities in the target machine.
 - `dirbuster` is used for directory brute-forcing to find all possible files and directories on the target machine.
+- SMB enumeration is used to identify the SMB version and connect to SMB shares.
+- SSH connection attempts are used to establish an SSH connection to the target machine.

 ## Additional Information
 - **Purpose**: The purpose of this guide is to educate and enable users to conduct ethical penetration testing practices.